Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: QC JT Effect in CWGBHs

-Comprehensive numerical analysis reveals the intricate behavior of $\mu_J$ as a function of the radius of the horizon $r_h$ in different parameter regimes, particularly focusing on variations in the scale-dependent parameter $\gamma$ and the cosmological parameter $k$.
+Comprehensive numerical analysis reveals the intricate behavior of $\mu_J$ as a function of the horizon radius $r_h$ in different parameter regimes, particularly focusing on variations in the scale-dependent parameter $\gamma$ and the cosmological parameter $k$.
 The transition between the cooling and heating regimes manifests itself as clear sign changes in $\mu_J$, providing an unambiguous identification of the boundaries of the thermodynamic phase.
-These transitions are not merely mathematical artifacts but represent genuine physical phenomena where the BH thermal response fundamentally changes character, capturing the QC phase structure inherent to CWGBHs under JTE conditions.
+These transitions are not merely mathematical artifacts but represent genuine physical phenomena where the BH thermal response fundamentally changes character, capturing the QC phase structure inherent to CWGBHs under JT conditions.

-Figure~\ref{mu2} presents a comprehensive visualization of the JTE coefficient $\mu_J$ as a function of the event horizon radius $r_h$ for various values of the scale-dependent parameter $\gamma$, with fixed parameters $\beta = 2$ and $k = 1$.
-This plot elegantly illustrates the BH thermal response under isenthalpic expansion conditions, where the sign of $\mu_J$ serves as the crucial diagnostic: positive values indicate cooling phases during expansion, while negative values correspond to heating phases.
-For the baseline case $\gamma = 0$, the transition from heating to cooling regimes occurs smoothly without dramatic features.
-However, as $\gamma$ increases, the curves develop pronounced vertical asymptotes that correspond to divergence points in $\mu_J$.
-These divergences mark critical horizon radii where the BH undergoes Joule-Thomson inversion, representing fundamental changes in the thermal response mechanism.